chimalsky/DIS-2019-Website/content/travel.md

 There are a number of restaurants and activities walking distance from the Hyatt Regency.

-### Restaurants:
+### Restaurants
-Red Marlin (in the Hyatt Regency)
+Red Marlin (in the Hyatt Regency) </br>
-Sportsmen’s Seafood (0.2 miles from Hyatt Regency) Firefly Eatery & Bar (0.5 miles from Hyatt Regency) Cafe Bahia (0.7 miles from Hyatt Regency)
+Sportsmen’s Seafood (0.2 miles from Hyatt Regency)</br>
+Firefly Eatery & Bar (0.5 miles from Hyatt Regency)</br>
+Cafe Bahia (0.7 miles from Hyatt Regency)</br>
-The Coaster Saloon (1 mile from Hyatt Regency)
+The Coaster Saloon (1 mile from Hyatt Regency)</br>
-Marcy’s Mexican Food (1 mile from Hyatt Regency)
+Marcy’s Mexican Food (1 mile from Hyatt Regency)</br>
-South Draft Mission (1.1 miles from Hyatt Regency)
+South Draft Mission (1.1 miles from Hyatt Regency)</br>

-Activities:
+### Activities
-Visit the marine animals and other attractions at Sea World Walk the boardwalk at Mission Beach
+Visit the marine animals and other attractions at Sea World</br>
+Walk the boardwalk at Mission Beach</br>
-Rent kayaks, stand-up paddleboards, sailboats, and more from one of many nearby aquatic centers (Mission Bay Sportcenter, Seaforth Boat Rentals, Adventure Water Sports, or see above for complimentary rentals from the hotel)
+Rent kayaks, stand-up paddleboards, sailboats, and more from one of many nearby aquatic centers (Mission Bay Sportcenter, Seaforth Boat Rentals, Adventure Water Sports, or see above for complimentary rentals from the hotel)</br>
-Have a picnic in Mission Bay Park
+Have a picnic in Mission Bay Park</br>
-Rent bicycles from Adventure Water Sports, Mission Beach Surf Rentals, or Ray’s Rentals
+Rent bicycles from Adventure Water Sports, Mission Beach Surf Rentals, or Ray’s Rentals</br>

 ### Food
 Being a coastal city near the Mexican border, San Diego is known for its seafood and Mexican food.
 San Diego is also a craft beer haven.
 Some local favorites are fish tacos, California burritos, and IPA beers.